Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfsdeleteproject-cmd.md

 Version control shelvesets are not deleted if there is code in the shelveset from multiple projects.

-## Verify Project Deletion
+## Verify project deletion

 You can verify the success of a project deletion by confirming that the project node no longer appears in Team Explorer and that its project portal Web site and reports folders no longer exist.

-0. Open Team Explorer and verify that the project does not appear as a project node.
+1. Open Team Explorer and verify that the project does not appear as a project node.

 1. Open Internet Explorer and type the URL of the project portal Web site.
 Verify that the site no longer exists.